snipsco/snips-javascript-toolkit/README.md

 You can debug the action by connecting a debugger to the 9229 port.
 Check [the node.js website](https://nodejs.org/de/docs/guides/debugging-getting-started/) for more details.

+Use the `-c/--config-path` if you need to use custom hermes options.

 #### `snips-toolkit test [files]`

 Runs your test suite with [jest](https://jestjs.io/).